-As was done in the video, have students create a food quiz by pairing popular food items they would eat for dinner at home or on the go.
+As was done in the video, have students create a food quiz by pairing popular snack items.
 They should go online and find the nutritional information for each pair of foods chosen, and then analyze and note the ways in which they differ nutritionally.
 Then, they should ask their classmates to guess which of each pair of foods is better, and why.
 After they have guessed, have students share the nutritional information they gathered comparing the two foods.